trabe/react-conduit/README.md

 ## Usage

 First and foremost you need to wrap your react componentes with a `ConduitProvider`.
-After that you use an `<Inlet>` to wrap the components you need to render and and drop and `<Outlet>` wherever you want the components to be rendered.
+After that you use an `<Inlet>` to wrap the components you need to render and drop an `<Outlet>` wherever you want the components to be rendered.

 ```
 import React from "react";